Mental health conditions we support

 I need help.
 What’s my next step?

-‡‡As of November 2019 this analysis is based on internally conducted review of the consumer health insurance market using publicly available information from the major insurers in the UK consumer health insurance market.
+†††As of June 2020, this analysis is based on internally conducted review of the consumer health insurance market using publicly available information from the major insurers in the UK consumer health insurance market.
 Combined, Bupa, AXA PPP, Aviva and Vitality hold approximately 90% of the Gross Written Premium income of UK PMI providers.
 Refers to standard mental health cover when this is included in the selected consumer health insurance product.
-See PDF How we compare: Individuals (PDF 1MB)

 †Conditions that come back are defined as chronic.
 As of June 2019, we removed the chronic mental health rule on our consumer policies.
 However, if you joined Bupa or renewed your policy before June 2019, the chronic rule will still apply until you renew.
 Your certificate will show the date of your next renewal – but please call us if you are unsure.
 For any business policies please refer to your policy documents to see if you have mental health as part of your cover.
 If you have mental health benefits your guide will confirm if your employer has chosen to remove the chronic rule for mental health conditions.